-Students who have withdrawn from the College must contact the Graduate Programs in Nursing office to find out what application documentation needs to be submitted as a returning student.
+Students who have withdrawn from the College must contact the Graduate Programs in Nursing office to determine what application documentation must be submitted as a returning student.

 Applicants who reapply for admission to York College who have earned graduate credits at another institution since their most recent enrollment at York College and who want those courses to be considered for transfer credits and/or enrollment decisions must submit original transcripts from each institution attended before a re-admission decision can be made.
+A maximum of 6 graduate level nursing credits will be accepted for transfer based on the determination of the Director of Graduate Nursing Programs.